 Molly & Sons finds its main customer base via the internet and through admiring write-ups on international style blogs.
-It's a two way exchange, Kieran says: “You find out through the bloggers what’s happening in the world and you stay in touch that way, even though you’re on the side of a hill in Donegal.”
+It's a two-way exchange, Kieran says: “You find out through the bloggers what’s happening in the world and you stay in touch that way, even though you’re on the side of a hill in Donegal.”

 Kieran explains that his grandfather John used to visit Japan in the 1960s selling the Donegal tweed and knitwear designed by his company, but it was challenging work at the best of times.
-“For him it was all about knocking on doors after writing letters months beforehand,” Kieran explains.
+“For him, it was all about knocking on doors after writing letters months beforehand,” Kieran explains.

 “At the time you could only find the main companies in the market there, it was harder to find the smaller niche suppliers.
-Now on the internet you can contact massive corporations all the way down to individual designers running their own one man or woman shows and you can deal with all of them one-on-one.
+Now on the internet, you can contact massive corporations all the way down to individual designers running their own one man or woman shows and you can deal with all of them one-on-one.
 Even if they’re located on the other side of the world.
 When grandad was doing it, it was a difficult proposition to get new customers in Japan or Korea.
 You can do it without any difficulty now.”

-When Molly & Sons were recently featured on the LVMH (Louis Vuitton Moet Hennessy, the world leader in luxury and prestigious brands) website Nowness, it introduced the father and son Donegal company to the world's top creative directors and fashion leaders.
+When Molly & Sons have recently featured on the LVMH (Louis Vuitton Moet Hennessy, the world leader in luxury and prestigious brands) website Nowness, it introduced the father and son Donegal company to the world's top creative directors and fashion leaders.
 Interest was immediate.
 Top fliers from the world of fashion found themselves flying over to visit the modest little village and the staggeringly beautiful county in which it's set.

-So after a promising start Molloy & Sons are now succeeding in the same way that other innovative and savvy Irish designers like Inis Meain are, by becoming part of a quiet revolution in quality, look and fit and taking their work to high end markets world wide where the quality is immediately recognized.
+So after a promising start, Molloy & Sons are now succeeding in the same way that other innovative and savvy Irish designers like Inis Meain are, by becoming part of a quiet revolution in quality, look and fit and taking their work to high-end markets world wide where the quality is immediately recognized.

 Back in the late 1960s when the Irish government was setting up the famous Kilkenny design workshops they invited a group of accomplished Scandinavian designers to come over and write a report about the state of Irish design and manufacturing.

 What does Ireland produce that we should focus on, the government asked them?
-The visiting designers toured the country and replied that the government should invest more in education about design; and of all the industries, which included pottery, glass and knitwear, they said Donegal Tweed was the most valuable facet of the Irish design industry.
+The visiting designers toured the country and replied that the government should invest more in education about design; and of all the industries, which included pottery, glass, and knitwear, they said Donegal Tweed was the most valuable facet of the Irish design industry.
 Protect it, they said.
 They even suggested the government set up a museum to teach its history.

 Within twenty years of the Scandinavian report, the whole industry of Donegal Tweed as it once was had collapsed.
 Told that they were sitting on a gold mine, the government of the day decided the thing to do was to shutter it.